A legal health check-up tool for housing, consumer, financial exploitation and health care issues.

 The Legal Risk Detector App is a FREE program developed with Pro Bono Net that service providers can use to screen seniors for potential legal issues.
 Referrals are sent directly to the Center for Elder Law & Justice once the assessment is complete.
 The app is a web-based legal health “check-up” tool that allows medical personnel, social workers, and other allied professionals to screen older adults, including home bound people, for common legal issues, including abuse and financial exploitation.

 To access the Legal Risk Detector, visit https://applications.neotalogic.com/a/risk-detector.
 Please note that this tool is for community advocates and professionals who are working with older adults.
-If you are an individual seeking legal assistance for yourself or a family member, please call our intake line at 716-853-3087 or fill out a contact form here.
+If you are an individual seeking legal assistance for yourself or a family member, please call our intake line at 716-853-3087 or request assistance from the homepage.